eagle9/palgo/word-search-ii/README.md

 If the current candidate does not exist in all words' prefix, you could stop backtracking immediately.
 What kind of data structure could answer such query efficiently?
 Does a hash table work?
 Why or why not?
 How about a Trie?
 If you would like to learn how to implement a basic trie, please work on this problem: Implement Trie (Prefix Tree) first.

-lintcode 132.
-Word Search II
-Description
-Given a matrix of lower alphabets and a dictionary.
-Find all words in the dictionary that can be found in the matrix.
-A word can start from any position in the matrix and go left/right/up/down to the adjacent position.
-One character only be used once in one word.

-Example
-Given matrix:
-doaf
-agai
-dcan
-and dictionary: {"dog", "dad", "dgdg", "can", "again"}
-return {"dog", "dad", "can", "again"}

-dog:
-doaf
-agai
-dcan

-dad:
-doaf
-agai
-dcan

-can:
-doaf
-agai
-dcan

-again:
-doaf
-agai
-dcan

-Challenge
-Using trie to implement your algorithm.